stvkoch/git-hooks/README.md

 If find any error, not leave send to repository

-Clone this repo on .git you directory
+Clone this repository on your .git project directory

 	cd ~/yourprojectFolder
 	cd  .git/hooks